-- Chowan University has agreements with eight area school systems to place student teachers in the appropriate grade level and subject area situations.
-The Dean of the School of Teacher Education and Professional Studies, Fieldwork Coordinator and/or Program Coordinator for specific content areas and the individual school systems will mutually agree upon specific assignments.
+- Chowan University has agreements with local school systems to place student teachers in the appropriate grade level and subject area situations.
+The Dean of the School of Teacher Education and Professional Studies, Fieldwork Coordinator and Human Recourse contact for each school system will mutually agree upon specific assignments.
 Candidates may not make their own arrangements for placement.
-All schools receiving student teachers must be accredited by AdvancEd.
-All candidates must present evidence of membership in the Student North Carolina Association of Educators (SNCAE) before their placement (Appendix D). - Cooperating teachers must be recommended by the current principal. - Student Teachers do not select their own cooperating teachers though they do have a part in the discussion.
+All candidates must present evidence of membership in the Student North Carolina Association of Educators (SNCAE) before their placement (Appendix D). - Student Teachers do not select their own cooperating teachers though they do have a part in the discussion.

 VII.
-Overview of Student Teaching Experience
+Overview of Student Teaching/Clinical Experience

-Student teaching is a sixteen-week experience in the public-school setting under the day-to-day supervision of highly trained, licensed teachers who have taught at least three years and who demonstrate successful classroom instruction.
-The student teaching experience is designed to adapt the candidate to public school instruction, to further acquaint them with school policies and procedures, to help them better understand the multiple roles of teachers, including interactions with parents, to understand the needs of a diverse student population, and for them to begin the process of long-term planning that involves commitment to constant learning to improve the delivery of instruction.
+Student teaching/Clinical Experience is a sixteen-week experience in the public-school setting under the day-to-day supervision of a highly trained, licensed teacher who has taught at least three years and who demonstrates successful classroom instruction.
+The student teaching/clinical experience is designed to adapt the candidate to public school instruction, to further acquaint them with school policies and procedures, to help them better understand the multiple roles of teachers, including interactions with parents, to understand the needs of a diverse student population, and for them to begin the process of long-term planning that involves commitment to constant learning to improve the delivery of instruction.

-Directed Student Teaching is designed to continue to move the teacher education candidate into the role of an effective teacher.
+Directed Student Teaching/Clinical Experience is designed to continue to move the teacher education candidate into the role of an effective teacher.
 This course gives the candidate an opportunity to put into practice the theoretical and experiential knowledge learned in coursework prior to the student teaching experience.
 While student teaching, teacher education candidates are exposed to the same duties, rights, and responsibilities as the classroom teacher.
-The directed student teaching experience lasts sixteen weeks.
+The directed student teaching/clinical experience lasts sixteen weeks.
 Candidates generally assume responsibilities for a limited amount of teaching in the beginning, and gradually increase their time until they are teaching a full day.
 Planning and teaching the full curriculum for at least ten weeks will be followed by gradually decreasing the teaching load until the end of sixteen weeks.

 VIII.
-Student Teaching Policies
+Student Teaching/Clinical Experience Guidelines

-The following polices have been established for the directed student teaching experience at Chowan University:
+The following polices have been established for the directed student teaching/clinical experience at Chowan University:

-A. General Policies
+A. General Guidelines